 Assemble the Salad

-- Divide salad into four serving bowls and top with boiled egg quarters.
+Divide salad into 4 serving bowls and top with boiled egg quarters.
 Grate on some Parmesan cheese and serve immediately.

-- Any leftover Caesar dressing should be refrigerated immediately and can be kept for 1 to 2 days.
+- Any leftover Caesar dressing should be refrigerated immediately and can be kept for one to two days.